mattermost/docs/source/process/recruitment.rst

 Our Mission
 -----------
-To be the primary way people communicate within Enterprise and applications.
+To be the primary way people communicate within enterprises and applications.

 Our Goal
 --------
-To become the leading enterprise-grade message solution, we’ll achieve this by becoming:
+To become the leading enterprise-grade messaging solution.
+We’ll achieve this by becoming the number one:

-- the number one private cloud solution by deployments (12-18 months)
+- Private cloud solution by deployments (12-18 months)
-- the number one private cloud solution by revenue
+- Private cloud solution by revenue
-- the number one solution by deployments (private cloud & SaaS)
+- Solution by deployments (private cloud & SaaS)
-- the number one solution by revenue (private cloud & SaaS)
+- Solution by revenue (private cloud & SaaS)

 Our Values
 ----------